“All our inventions are but improved means to an unimproved end.”Henry David Thoreau

 Humanity will ALWAYS be evolving, changing, striving, morphing, extending itself precariously far into the future in ways we cannot possibly fathom.

-We, individually, will ALWAYS be flowing somewhere within this societal current, feeling, experiencing, evolving, pursuing, changing.
+We, individually, will ALWAYS be flowing somewhere within this societal current as a single molecule, feeling, experiencing, evolving, pursuing, changing.

 Even so – as both the world and its inhabitants simultaneously unfold, can we make peace knowing, no matter what happens, we have already held peak happiness?
 Can we embrace the venerable now that countless others, from all walks, have alluded to?